alvina-gakhokidze/alvina-gakhokidze.github.io/_posts/2021-02-01-Project-Films-in-a-Flash.md

 author:
 - Alvina
 ---
+<b> Disclaimer:</b> I am publishing this written tutorial almost two years after I had completed the project.
+So there may be some incomplete code, and missing references for code borrowed.
+The execution is my own, though I may have borrowed small code tidbits from other sources.

-This idea was inspired by Tumblr user MovieBarcode (https://moviebarcode.tumblr.com/).
+This idea was inspired by Tumblr user MovieBarcode ([moviebarcode](https://moviebarcode.tumblr.com/)).
 I decided to create my own version of this art using my Arduino set, photoresistors, and p5.js library.

 ## Quick Description